DopamineDriven/react-redux-course-app/README.md

 #### React-Redux Provider
 - utilized at apps root
 - attaches app to redux store
 - only need to use once in root
+- Wrap App component in ReduxProvider passing configureStore() = store as props
+    - Router is also wrapped, which gives app global access to store

 #### React-Redux Connect
 - Creates (smart) container components